Title IX Policy

 Availability of Counseling

-Touro will offer its internal counseling services to any complainant who has begun the complaint process.
-It is ultimately the complainant’s decision of whether or not to accept the counseling service offered by Touro.
+HTC will offer its internal counseling services to any complainant who has begun the complaint process.
+It is ultimately the complainant’s decision of whether or not to accept the counseling service offered by HTC.

 Accommodations and Protective Measures Available for Victims

 Upon receipt of a report of domestic violence, dating violence, sexual assault or stalking, HTC will provide written notification to the students and employees involved about accommodations available to them, including academic, living, transportation and working situations.
 The written notification will include information regarding the accommodation options, available assistance in requesting accommodations, and how to request accommodations and protective measures (i.e., the notification will include the name and contact information for the individual or office that should be contacted to request the accommodations).